gcallah/MiscWriting/Ideology/DontAsk.md

 question posed by a cockroach or a leech!

 We can see the same dynamic at work on social media today.
-If someone asks, "Is it really a good idea to let millions of unvetted foreigners pour across our southern border?"
-Rather than answer the question, it is easier just to smear the questioner as a "xenophobe."
+If someone asks, "Is it really a good idea to let millions of unvetted foreigners pour across our southern border?" rather than answer the question, it is easier just to smear the questioner as a "xenophobe."
 If someone asks, "Are DEI initiatives actually helping the most needy?", just call them a "racist" or "a fragile white person" for even voicing such a heretical query.

 We recently saw this phenomena in full display when some people asked why Minnesota governor Tim Walz wanted to mandate putting tampons in the boy's bathrooms of state schools.
-Rather than answer what seems to be a reasonable question, progressive respondents attacked the people asking, saying that they "are disgusted by girl's bodies," are "weird," or that they want high school girls to be humiliated by bleeding through their clothes because no tampons are available.
+Rather than answer what seems to be a reasonable question, progressive respondents attacked the people asking it, saying that they "are disgusted by girl's bodies," are "weird," or that they want high school girls to be humiliated by bleeding through their clothes because no tampons are available.
 Not one of these responses answers the questions, "Why should we be stocking tampons in the *boy's* bathroom?"
-Granted, girls menstruate, and need something to help with that event, why not make sure tampons are adequately stocked in the *girl's* bathroom, and maybe in the nurse's office as a backup supply?
+Granted, girls menstruate, and need something to help with that event, so why not make sure tampons are adequately stocked in the *girl's* bathroom, and maybe in the nurse's office as a backup supply?

 Many progressives forwarded narratives where a guy who carried tampons in his backpack for when his female friends